The podcast by indie comics creators for indie comics creators!

 Shawn assisted cartoonist Rick Stromoski, creator of Soup to Nutz, at the Steel City Con and that got him thinking about comic strips.
 See, Shawn’s comics foundation is in creating comic books.
 Here’s some of his early Gello Apocalypse work:

 But Nick’s foundation is in comic strips.
 Most of his early comics were three, four, or six panel gags.
-Here’s one of the comic strips he did for his college newspaper:

 In this episode, we share our experiences with comic strips.
 We discuss the differences in writing, drawing, pacing, and distributing comic strips vs. comic books (or whatever you wanna call comics made up of pages!).